The University of Saskatchewan has 10 Assessment Principles.

 6. Is constructed and sequenced in ways that support positive student mental health and well-being.

-In addition to the course-based assessment principles, there are four more that are more systemic and not the focus of this document.
-These principles articulate how effective assessment is embedded in departments, colleges/schools, and system-wide.
+In addition to the above course-based assessment principles, there are four more that are more systemic and not the focus of this document.
+The principles below articulate how effective assessment is embedded in departments, colleges/schools, and system-wide.

 Effective assessment is embedded in departments, colleges/schools, and system-wide when it: